-If your agency business model focuses on one-off projects like web design, your agency will spend more time looking for new clients than selling to existing ones.
-Customer acquisition becomes the crutch that can set your growth back (and limit it) dramatically.
+If your agency business model focuses on one-off projects like web design, you’ll inevitably spend more time looking for new clients than selling to existing ones.
+Customer acquisition becomes the crutch that can set your growth back (and bottleneck it) dramatically.

-And that's where selling content marketing comes into play, helping you bust the never-ending cycle of customer acquisition by selling more options to existing clients.
+And that's where selling content marketing comes into play—by helping you bust the never-ending cycle of customer acquisition and sell more options to existing clients.

 And doing so produces better lifetime values and increasingly loyal clients.
 Not only does it open the door for new revenue streams, but it works as the perfect add-on to existing projects, like developing AND fleshing out a new website’s content.